Measuring Depth of Matroids: Closure properties of depth measures

 \subsection{\boldmath Contraction$^*$-depth}

 Our results actually also give a relatively simple proof of \Cref{thm:contrclosure}, thus providing an independent alternative to the lengthy proof in \cite{BriKL25}.
-(We remark that, although we rely on \Cref{thm:GGWadde} from \cite{DBLP:journals/siamdm/GeelenGW06}, too, its proof in \cite{DBLP:journals/siamdm/GeelenGW06} takes only about one page of elementary arguments.)
-For this purpose, we recall \Cref{def:csd-general} of a contraction$^*$-depth decomposition $(T,f)$, and especially the notation $T_X$ meaning the subtree from the root of $T$ to all leaves $f(x)$ where~$x\in X$.
+In this respect, we remark that, although we rely on \Cref{thm:GGWadde} from \cite{DBLP:journals/siamdm/GeelenGW06}, too, its proof in \cite{DBLP:journals/siamdm/GeelenGW06} takes only about one page of elementary arguments.

+We recall \Cref{def:csd-general} of a contraction$^*$-depth decomposition $(T,f)$, and especially the notation $T_X$ meaning the subtree from the root of $T$ to all leaves $f(x)$ where~$x\in X$.

 \begin{lemma} Let $M$ be a matroid and $k$ denote the contraction$^*$-depth of $M$.
 Then~$\csd(M)\leq k+1$. \end{lemma} \begin{proof} Let $(T,f)$ be a contraction$^*$-depth decomposition of $M$ of minimum height.
 We are going to prove, by induction on the size of $M$, that $\csd(M)\leq\hght(T)=k+1$.
 Note that if the root of $T$ has more than one child, and $A\subseteq E(M)$ is the set of elements mapped by $f$ to the descendants of one child of the root and $B=E(M)-A$, then $\rnk_M(A)+\rnk_M(B)\leq|E(T_A)|+|E(T_B)|\leq|E(T)|=\rnk(M)$ by \Cref{def:csd-decomposition}, and hence $\lambda_M(A)=0$ and $M$ is disconnected.